'SNL' Star Brings Awareness To An Uncommon Mental Health Issue

 The “Saturday Night Live” cast member opened up to Marc Maron on his “WTF” podcast earlier this week, where he discussed entering a rehabilitation program for mental health issues late last year that he thought were caused by excessive marijuana use.

 While at the rehab center, Davidson was told he may have bipolar disorder.
-It wasn’t until after he left the program, and had an episode where he says he “just snapped,” that a psychiatrist diagnosed that he was actually dealing with BPD.
+It wasn’t until after he left the program, and had an episode where he says he “just snapped,” that a psychiatrist diagnosed that he was actually dealing with borderline personality disorder.

 Davidson, 23, said he’s in therapy to treat the condition, crediting the process for helping him to manage the disorder.